devnull-cz/c-prog-lang/modules/structures.md

 };
 ```

-- the ordering in the struct declaration does not have to be preserved
+- the ordering in the struct declaration does not have to be preserved (but you
+  really should follow it though)

 - omitted field members are implicitly initialized the same as objects that have
   static storage duration (ie. will be initialized to 0).